 Absolute Perfection The jet skiff skimmed up the Ambler River, my guilt fading with each bend.
 I’d sworn to myself to stay glued to home, attending to a pile of now-or-next-year chores.
 But here I was, heading out into the country instead.
 The day had started with the same grungy, rain-spattered weather that had defined the past month; but by afternoon the clouds had dissolved into a blue sprawl of sky, colors glowing, the breeze sighing of summer—the best day of the whole damn fall.
 As a bonus, the hordes of mosquitoes and gnats that had plagued us had evaporated.
 So, what to do—spend this afternoon patching and painting a storage shed desperate for it five years ago, or take a river run somewhere?
 Not much of a decision.
 The shed was good at waiting, after all.
 Soon as I’d decided to duck out, I knew where I was going—up…

 New book details iconic Alaskan The Handcrafted Life of Dick Proenneke (written by Monroe Robinson and published by Lost Art Press, 2021) is a lavish book that should be subtitled: “The Bible of Wilderness Cabin Craft,” a must-reference for every rural and wilderness dweller or dreamer.
 Dick Proenneke’s life and legacy, documented in his book, One Man’s Wilderness, and subsequent documentaries, is a vivid testament to the wilderness lifestyle.
 For 19 summers, Monroe Robinson and his wife, Kay, acted as caretakers for Proenneke’s Twin Lakes cabin.
 They studied, recorded, and documented the construction and tools Proenneke used in building his cabin, cache, furniture, and implements.
-Dick Proenneke in the Dutch door he built in 1968.
 Robinson came to Alaska in 1968 and soon established himself as a log craftsman and cabinet maker of the highest order, building for former Gov. Jay Hammond and others.
-Robinson met Proenneke in 1982 unaware…
+Robinson met Proenneke in 1982 unaware of how entwined their lives and work would become.
+As…